nandulopes/fernandoweb/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a postdoctoral researcher at the University of Campinas (UNICAMP).
-In my research, I use genomic data to explore the evolutionary history of the Peruvian fur seal, a hybrid lineage, examining the impact of climate change on its secondary contact with one of its parental species and the implications of this phenomenon for the species' future.
+In my research, I use genomic data (WGS) to explore the evolutionary history of the Peruvian fur seal, a hybrid lineage, examining the impact of climate change on its secondary contact with one of its parental species and the implications of this phenomenon for the species' future.
 I have extensive international research experience.
-Previously, I was a postdoctoral researcher at the Finnish Museum of Natural History (LUOMUS), University of Helsinki (Finland), with additional research experience at the University of Bergen (Norway), where I studied the phylogenetic relationships of Scarab beetles from Madagascar and surrounding islands using genomics and museomics techniques.
+Previously, I was a postdoctoral researcher at the Finnish Museum of Natural History (LUOMUS), University of Helsinki (Finland) (with additional research experience at the University of Bergen - Norway), where I studied the phylogenetic relationships of Scarab beetles from Madagascar and surrounding islands using genomics and museomics techniques.
 {style="text-align: justify;"}
 {style="text-align: justify;"}